-a) Premium payment rules.
+- a) Premium payment rules.
 Contractor is responsible for enforcement of premium payment rules at its own expense, as outlined in the terms set forth in the Evidence of Coverage regarding the failure by Enrollee to pay the premium in a timely manner as directed by the Enrollee policy agreement and in accordance with applicable laws, rules and regulations.
 Enforcement by Contractor shall include, but not be limited to, chargebacks, delinquency and termination actions and notices, grace period requirements, and partial payment rules.
-Such enforcement

-- shall be conducted in accordance with requirements in this Agreement consistent with applicable laws, rules and regulations. - b) Enrollee Terminations.
-In the event Contractor terminates an Enrollee's coverage in a QHP due to non-payment of premiums, loss of eligibility, fraud or misrepresentation, change in Enrollees selection of QHP, decertification of Contractor's QHP or as otherwise authorized under Section 2.2.4, Contractor must include the applicable regulator-approved appeals language, and any Exchange-required appeals language, in its notice of termination of coverage to the Enrollee. - c) Grace Period.
+Such enforcement shall be conducted in accordance with requirements in this Agreement consistent with applicable laws, rules and regulations. - b) Enrollee Terminations.
+In the event Contractor terminates an Enrollee's coverage in a QHP due to non-payment of premiums, loss of eligibility, fraud or misrepresentation, change in Enrollees selection of QHP, decertification of Contractor's QHP or as otherwise authorized under Section 2.2.4, Contractor must include the applicable State Regulator-approved appeals language, and any Exchange-required appeals language, in its notice of termination of coverage to the Enrollee. - c) Grace Period.
 Contractor acknowledges and agrees that applicable laws, rules, and regulations, including the Affordable Care Act and implementing regulations specify a grace period for individuals who receive advance payments of the premium tax credit through the Exchange and that the Knox-Keene Act and Insurance Code set a grace period for other individuals with respect to delinquent payments.
-Contractor agrees to abide by the requirements set forth at Section 2.2.4 and required under applicable laws, rules, and regulations with respect to these grace periods.
+Contractor agrees to abide by the requirements set forth at Section 2.2.4 and required under applicable laws, rules, and regulations with respect to these grace periods. - d) Offsets.
+Pursuant to Section 1365 (a) of the Health and Safety Code, Contractor shall return the advanced state premium assistance paid to Contractor on behalf of an enrollee who is terminated for nonpayment of premiums for the second and third months of the three-month grace period.
+Such repayments will be calculated by the Exchange and offset from future payments of the advanced state premium assistance paid pursuant to Section 5.1.1(d).
+In the event that an issuer is no longer contracted with the Exchange, the Exchange will bill the issuer for any repayments due.